 Climatic change has the potential to alter the carbon balance of the tundra ecosystems profoundly [Chapin et al., 1992, 1995; Christensen et al., 2004; Oechel et al., 1993, 2000; Zimov et al., 1993].
-Some of the key questions considering the impacts of climate change on the carbon budget of tundra ecosystems and the potential feedbacks on the climate system are: Will the tundra ecosystems turn from a pronounced $CO_2$ sink to a carbon source due to increased plant and microbial respiration and/or thawing of the permafrost?
+Some of the key questions considering the impacts of climate change on the carbon budget of tundra ecosystems and the potential feedbacks on the climate system are: Will the tundra ecosystems turn from a pronounced CO_2 sink to a carbon source due to increased plant and microbial respiration and/or thawing of the permafrost?
 Or will climate change augment plant growth stronger than respiration and will thus increase carbon uptake from the atmosphere by the tundra ecosystems?
 For a prediction of how the carbon balance of arctic tundra will respond to the expected climate change, a thorough understanding how the carbon fluxes are controlled in the contemporary climate is a prerequisite.
-The here presented results of $CO_2$ flux measurements performed from the beginning of snow melt, over the summer, to the autumnal period of refreezing contribute to a process-based understanding of the carbon dynamics of wet arctic tundra.
+The here presented results of CO_2 flux measurements performed from the beginning of snow melt, over the summer, to the autumnal period of refreezing contribute to a process-based understanding of the carbon dynamics of wet arctic tundra.

-5.2.2 Gross Photosynthesis Pgross
+5.2.2 Gross Photosynthesis P{gross}

 Photosynthesis includes photochemical, diffusive and enzymatic processes that are controlled by intrinsic and extrinsic control factors [Tieszen et al., 1980].
 Intrinsic factors are the photosynthetic capacity of the photosynthetically active tissues, the growth rate and the developmental stage of the plants.
-Extrinsic factors are light, ambient CO2 concentration, temperature, water availability and nutrient supply.
-The tundra canopy is composed of a variety of plant species with different photosynthesis $P{gross}$ integrate the response patterns of the individual plants of a canopy to the intrinsic and extrinsic control factors.
-When evaluating the photosynthetic features of the wet polygonal tundra, it has to be considered that the canopy is composed of both vascular plants and mosses, which differ strongly in their physiological properties and their effects on the water and $CO_2$ exchange processes.
+Extrinsic factors are light, ambient CO_2 concentration, temperature, water availability and nutrient supply.
+The tundra canopy is composed of a variety of plant species with different photosynthetic properties.
+Thus, the daily and seasonal trends of canopy gross photosynthesis P{gross} integrate the response patterns of the individual plants of a canopy to the intrinsic and extrinsic control factors.
+When evaluating the photosynthetic features of the wet polygonal tundra, it has to be considered that the canopy is composed of both vascular plants and mosses, which differ strongly in their physiological properties and their effects on the water and CO_2 exchange processes.